one-click-desktop/configuration/README.md

 Access network is for rdp connection and is realized by bridge device passed to virtual machine.

 Because of docker and vagrant firewall configuration virtual machines are blocked at access network.
-At this situation started machines typically doesn't acquire address from DHCP at bridge connected interface.
+In this case started machines typically can't acquire address from DHCP at bridge connected interface.
 To resolve this problem firewall should be configured to pass every packets from bridged devices.
 Simply add this rule on top of iptables FORWARD chain:
 ```